aminrj/aminrj.github.io/_posts/2026-03-04-openclaw-secure-deployment.md

 **Never** copy-paste terminal commands from a skill's prerequisites section.
 This is the exact social engineering vector ClawHavoc exploited, fake prerequisite installations that actually deployed Atomic macOS Stealer or keyloggers.

-### Step 10: Monitoring, Logging, and Incident Response
+### Step 10: monitoring, logging, and incident response

 Enable comprehensive logging.
 Without logs, you cannot investigate incidents: